fieldtrip/website/example/fittemplate.md

 ## Introduction

-This tutorial demonstrates how to construct an individualized template volume conduction model on the basis of a surface scan.
+This example script demonstrates how to construct an individualized template volume conduction model on the basis of a surface scan.

-This tutorial does not cover how to do the source estimation itself.

 ###  Background